 The matter had been referred to the Court of Justice of the European Union by the Irish High Court with a request for a preliminary ruling on the rights of passengers intending to travel by sea and inland waterway where their journey is cancelled.

-The High Court referred ten questions relating to the interpretation of Regulation (EU) No.1177/2010 to the ECJ for preliminary ruling; the case was the first to be referred to the CJEU under this Regulation.
+The High Court referred ten questions relating to the interpretation of Regulation (EU) No.1177/2010 to the CJEU for preliminary ruling; the case was the first to be referred to the CJEU under this Regulation.

 Irish Ferries’ first argument was that the Regulation did not apply at all in circumstances where passengers had been informed of the cancellation at least seven weeks in advance of their booking.
 This was founded partly on the language of the Regulation itself, which refers to ‘interrupted travel’, and partly on the fact that air passengers do not receive compensation when their flights are cancelled more than two weeks in advance of their booking (cf Article 5(1)(c) of the Denied Boarding Regulation).

-The Advocate General went on to opine that re-routing by means of an alternative sailing or sailings taking a different route from that of the initial sailing or via a (road or rail) land bridge may constitute ‘re-routing to the final destination’ under ‘comparable conditions’ within the meaning of Article 18 of the Regulation if other conditions of that sailing are comparable to those laid down for the initial sailing in the transport contract.
-However, under Article 18(1)(a) the passenger must be reimbursed for the cost of this re-routing.
+The Court also followed the Advocate General’s Opinion in finding that re-routing by means of an alternative sailing or sailings taking a different route from that of the initial sailing or via a (road or rail) land bridge may constitute ‘re-routing to the final destination’ under ‘comparable conditions’ within the meaning of Article 18 of the Regulation if other conditions of that sailing are comparable to those laid down for the initial sailing in the transport contract.
+However, under Article 18(1)(a) the passenger must be reimbursed for the additional cost of this re-routing.
 Furthermore, pursuant to Article 19 the passenger must also be offered compensation for the lengthy delay or cancellation of the original booking (unless he or she has opted to be reimbursed in full rather than re-routed).
-And to add insult to injury, when considering the ‘ticket price’ for the purposes of Articles 18 and 19 any additional optional services selected by the passenger, such as access to lounges or kennels, must be taken into consideration.
+In addition, when considering the ‘ticket price’ for the purposes of Articles 18 and 19 any additional optional services selected by the passenger, such as access to lounges or kennels, must be taken into consideration.

-As for Irish Ferries’ defence to the claim for compensation on the grounds that the delay in delivery of the vessel amounted to an ‘extraordinary circumstance’, the Advocate General relied on the caselaw determined under the Denied Boarding Regulation in limiting the application of that defence very substantially.
+As for Irish Ferries’ defence to the claim for compensation on the grounds that the delay in delivery of the vessel amounted to an ‘extraordinary circumstance’, the Court relied on the caselaw determined under the Denied Boarding Regulation in limiting the application of that defence very substantially.
 It concurred with the Advocate General in noting that the management and operation of a fleet of vessels is inherent in the normal exercise of the activity of a maritime carrier, and that the ordering of a new vessel is within its control; therefore, using the existing authorities under the Denied Boarding Regulation, the failure of the shipyard to deliver the vessel on time did not amount to an extraordinary circumstance so as to provide a defence to a claim for compensation.
 It was relevant in this regard that the contract between the carrier and the shipyard provided for the latter to compensate the former in respect of late delivery.

 The wholesale challenge to the Regulation based on the Charter also failed.
 Irish Ferries had argued that the fact that maritime carriers were subject to a different, and arguably more onerous, regime than air and rail carriers infringed the principle of equal treatment under Article 20 of the Charter.
 But the Court found that the situations of undertakings operating in different transport sectors are not comparable; and the legislative regimes governing those different sectors were never intended to be the same.
-It did not consider the requirement for maritime carriers to compensate passengers to be disproportionate given the intention of the legislature to provide consumers with a high level of protection and the fact that the level of compensation is pegged to the price paid by the consumer; nor was it invalid by way of legal uncertainty, given his interpretation of the language of the Regulation.
+It did not consider the requirement for maritime carriers to compensate passengers to be disproportionate given the intention of the legislature to provide consumers with a high level of protection and the fact that the level of compensation is pegged to the price paid by the consumer; nor was it invalid by way of legal uncertainty.

 In summary, the CJEU answered the questions raised by the Irish High Court as follows:

-Regulation (EU) No 1177/2010 of the European Parliament and of the Council of 24 November 2010 concerning the rights of passengers when travelling by sea and inland waterway and amending Regulation (EC) No 2006/2004 must be interpreted as meaning that that regulation, in particular Articles 18 and 19 thereof, applies in the situation in which a maritime transport service is cancelled and notice is given, prior to the initially scheduled departure, on the ground that the delivery of the vessel intended to operate that transport service was delayed and an alternative vessel could not be found.
+- Regulation (EU) No 1177/2010 of the European Parliament and of the Council of 24 November 2010 concerning the rights of passengers when travelling by sea and inland waterway and amending Regulation (EC) No 2006/2004 must be interpreted as meaning that it applies where a carrier cancels a passenger service giving several weeks’ notice prior to the originally scheduled departure because the delivery of the vessel required to provide that service was delayed, and could not be replaced.

-Article 19 of Regulation No 1177/2010 must be interpreted as meaning that the concept of ‘ticket price’, referred to in that article, includes the costs related to the additional optional services chosen by the passenger, such as the booking of a cabin or a kennel or even access to premium lounges.
+- Article 19 of Regulation No 1177/2010 must be interpreted as meaning that the concept of ‘ticket price’, referred to in that article, includes the costs relating to the additional optional services chosen by the passenger, such as the booking of a cabin or a kennel, or access to premium lounges.

-Examination of the tenth question has not revealed anything capable of affecting the validity of Articles 18 and 19 of Regulation No 1177/2010.
+- Examination of the tenth question has not revealed any factor capable of affecting the validity of Articles 18 and 19 of Regulation No 1177/2010.